Flu in older adults

 How can older adults tell if they have the flu?

-What flu complications should older adults watch for?
+What flu complications should older adults watch out for?

 Complications of flu in elderly people may include:

-- Worsening of chronic medical conditions, including lung conditions such as asthma, COPD and heart disease.
+- Worsening of lung conditions, including asthma, COPD.

 How can older adults prevent getting the flu?